-The efficiency and effectiveness of the bank reconciliation system in use

-The system should be efficient, effective and user friendly to ensure prompt reconciliation between bank and cashbook.
-The bank reconciliation should be performed on a daily basis.
+The efficiency and effectiveness of the bank reconciliation system in use reconciliation should be performed on a daily basis.
 It is of utmost importance that the bank reconciliation be updated on a daily basis for cash flow forecasting purposes and to enable management to make recommendations to Council to adjust the budget if necessary.